metablaster/WindowsFirewallRuleset/Modules/Ruleset.Firewall/Help/en-US/Remove-FirewallRule.md

 ### -Path

-Folder in which file is located
+Folder in which file is located.
+Wildcard characters are supported.

 ```yaml
 Type: System.IO.DirectoryInfo